Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Methodology

 Regarding the numerical implementation of the OS problem, the eigenvalue problem \eqref{eq:OS_main_eqs}, \eqref{eq:OS_main_bc0}, and \eqref{eq:OS_main_bc1} was solved numerically using the Chebyshev-Tau spectral method \citep[Chapter~VII]{johnson1996chebyshev,lanczos1988applied} using the \textit{Python} routine \texttt{numpy.linalg.eig}.
 Following \citet{mcfadden1990elimination}, the presence of spurious eigenvalues is mitigated by zeroing the last two rows of the differentiation matrices associated with the second derivatives on the right-hand side of the discretised generalised eigenvalue problem.
 To ensure convergence, a mesh-independence study was performed by comparing the error in the most unstable eigenvalue across different values of $N$, using $N=80$ as the reference (see supplementary material).
 The results indicate that $N=20$ provides sufficient accuracy for the most unstable mode while maintaining low computational costs.
 To further minimise the occurrence of spurious eigenvalues, the solution of the Orr-Sommerfeld problem was repeated with $N=20$ and $N=50$, and only those eigenvalues whose relative difference in magnitude, measured using the Euclidean norm $\lVert \cdot \rVert$, remained below $0.1$ were retained, following the recommendation of \citet{gardner1989modified}.

-To investigate the growth rate of three-dimensional waves, I formulated an optimisation problem to identify the combinations of nondimensional parameters and flow conditions for which the largest growth rate $\omega_i$ corresponds to a perturbation with $k_z \neq 0$.
+To investigate the growth rate of three-dimensional waves, I formulated an optimisation problem to identify combinations of nondimensional parameters and flow conditions that yield the largest growth rate, $\omega_i$, for a perturbation with $k_z \neq 0$.
 This optimisation was carried out using the nonlocal algorithm \textit{differential evolution}, as implemented in the \texttt{scipy.optimize} library.
 In addition, I explored the $(\R, \beta)$ parameter space while keeping the remaining nondimensional groups fixed to determine the boundary separating cases in which the most unstable mode is purely streamwise from those in which it is fully three-dimensional.
 This threshold was obtained by performing a line search in $\R$ for each prescribed value of $\beta$, and repeating the procedure across successive values of $\beta$.